Mask Off: What the Charlottesville Hate March Shows Us About Contemporary Racism & White Denial

 "They just haven't been taught why it's wrong."
 Funny.
 Could've sworn that history classes, the unlimited information available on the Internet, the news, and a plethora of books were all real, accessible things in the U.S. Silly me.

 "Racism is mostly just in the South."
 The Blue Lives Matter flags and Make America Great Again lawn signs here in Jersey beg to differ.

 "Old racists are dying out.
 Soon, there won't be any left."
 Racist ideologies are passed down from generation to generation.
 That's why racism is still alive when elderly racists are deceased.
 Nice try, though.

 "Well, Black Lives Matter is just as racist as the KKK!"
 This one gets a lot of mileage.
 Short and sweet, but layered.
 So let's break it down, piece by piece.
-1) White people can be discriminated against by POC, but discrimination isn't the same as racism, which involves a power structure catering to a supremacist ideology and actual oppression.
+1) White people can be discriminated against by black folks, but discrimination isn't the same as racism, which involves a power structure catering to a supremacist ideology and actual oppression.
 2) BLM marches to raise awareness of the anti-black racism in America and has never once called for killing anyone.
-3) White supremacists/white nationalists/neo-Nazis/the alt-right are violent, anti-POC hate groups.
+3) White supremacists/white nationalists/neo-Nazis/the alt-right are violent, anti-black hate groups.
 They have a documented, lengthy, and gruesome history of torturing, assaulting, and murdering us because of that hatred.